theandrew168/sbs-website/content/posts/ideas-for-maximizing-riscvs-potential.md

 I've spent a lot of time thinking about this problem.
 Not only what the root cause may be, but also what can be done to mitigate it.
 The videos and articles mentioned prior have all helped guide me toward the following ideas.
+In short, my ideas are the following:
+1. The usage of high-level languages started off great but has gone too far
+2. Modern software and tools has too much code and too much complexity
+3. We don't need 100% of current functionality in order for something to be useful
+4. There are other routes to achieving value than an OS and a bunch of C code
+5. The Bronzebeard project is my attempt to validate my claims

 # Idea 1: Where Things Went Wrong
 In Jonathan Blow's talk, he identifies that somewhere along the path of building higher and higher abstractions, we went too far.